-M. Mieg, a celebrated physician, of Basse, known to the learned world by his excellent differtations, and to whom his country is indebted for the discovery of inoculation, which he continues with as much success as skill, has communicated to me a letter from the professor Stehelin, a name dear to letters, wherein I have found several important and useful observations.
-Some I shall referve for the fequel of this work, where they will be placed with more propriety: this is the proper place for the two others. fon of M ----, fourteen years of age, died of convulsions, and of a kind of epilepsy, the origin of which was folely masturbation: the most eminent physicians of our city have in vain attended him.
-I also know a young lady, of between twelve and thirteen years of age, who, by this detestable practice, has brought on a confumption, with a large hanging belly, the fluor albus, and a diabetes.
-Though medicines have given her some ease, she continues languishing, and I dread the consequences.
+M. Mieg, a celebrated physician of Balely known to the learned world by his excellent differtations, and to whom his country is indebted for the difcovery of inoculation, which he continues with as much fuccess as skill, has communicated to me a letter from the professor Stehelin, a name dear to letters, wherein I have found feveral important and useful observations.
+Some I shall referve for the sequel of this work, where they will be placed with more propriety: this is the proper place for the two others.
+The fon of M-, fourteen years of age, died of convulsions, and of a kind of epilepsy, the origin of which was folely masturbation: the most eminent physicians of our city have in vain attended him.
+I also know a young lady, of between twelve and thirteen years of age, who, by this detestable practice, has brought on a consumption, with a large hanging belly, the fluor albus, and a diabetes.
+Though medicines have given her fome eafe, the continues languishing, and I dread the confequences.